Housing

 Residence Halls

-Questions regarding temporary, on campus housing options can be directed to Residence Life Office.
-Students in year-round residential programs are expected to secure their own long term housing options in the surrounding areas.
+Questions regarding temporary, on-campus housing options can be directed to the Residence Life Office.
+Students in year-round residential programs are expected to secure their own long-term housing options in the surrounding areas.

 Townhouses

-Students aged 23 and above are automatically allowed to live off campus.
+Students ages 23 and older are automatically allowed to live off campus.
 Rental units are available within the village of Cedarville and in neighboring cities.
 The links below may help in your search for an off-campus apartment (websites are not affiliated with or endorsed by Cedarville University):

 - Xenia (10-15 minutes)